 Status: City Council approved a partnership with the League of NH Craftsmen to hold an event in September 2018 on South Main Street.
-By many accounts, this was a very successful event.
+By many accounts, it was a very successful event.
 City Council also approved the sponsorship of the 2018 Governor's Conference on Tourism, which was held in Concord in May 2018.
 The City's banner program continues.

-Last year's successful Market Days event included a slackline event that was featured prominently in the Concord Monitor.
+The 2018 Market Days event included a slackline event that was featured prominently in the Concord Monitor.